irs1318dev/Fauxbot/docs/FauxbotExercises/PrinterExercise.md

 # Printer Exercise

 ## Introduction
-The goal of the Printer exercise is to get students used to writing code for a mechanism that has a lot of imprecision while running positional PID loops on TalonSRX motor controolers.
+The goal of the Printer exercise is to get students used to writing code for a mechanism that has a lot of imprecision while running positional PID loops on TalonSRX motor controllers.
 This printer behaves closest to how 3D printers works, but only in 2 dimensions - it has two motors to control the printer head travelling over the X and Y axis, plus a double-solenoid that controls pressing a pen to the surface of the paper.

 ## Difficulty
 Programming: 2
 Robotics: 3 (Position PID control on motor controller)

 ## Implementing PrinterMechanism
 We'll now cover the basics that will need to be understood for implementing the PrinterMechanism.
-More specific instructions exist in the [Robot Code Instructions](#/RobotCodeInstructions/RobotCodeInstructions.md)
+More specific instructions exist in the [Robot Code Instructions](../Legacy/Robot%20Programming%20Guide.md)

 ## Well-known information
 I would recommend adding constants to HardwareConstants describing the Canvas on which the printer will be writing.
 The top-left position will be at (0,0), and the bottom-right position will be at (200, 200).
 This is typical in simple 2D computer graphics - the origin of an image is the top-left of that image.